Engineering

 • Replace SkuDetailsParams with QueryProductDetailsParams

 Query results have gone from SkuDetails to ProductDetails, showing you information about the product (title, type, ID, etc), similar to before.
-New is List<ProductDetails.SubscriptionOfferDetails>, which contains the available offers for a specific user.
-Note that – unlike in PBL4 – you’ll be able to see several different offers for the same subscription period.
+New is List<ProductDetails.SubscriptionOfferDetails>, which contains all the base plans and available offers for a specific user.
+Note that – unlike in Billing Library 4 – you’ll be able to see several different offers for the same subscription period.
 In some cases, Google will handle eligibility, but in other cases, you’re able to define which offers show up in the paywall.

 Important: If you’re showing a personalized offer as determined by Art.
 6 (1) (ea) CRD of the Consumer Rights Directive (2011/83/EU) to a user in the EU, you’re required to disclose this via the Play UI.
 To do this, customize setIsOfferPersonalized() with true or false, depending on the offers shown to your user.